Angora Hiking Club

 29 June

-Watch to sunset from the top of Megler Mountain
+Watch the sunset from the top of Megler Mountain

 and walk back in the dark.